tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-1.md

 That brings us to the question.
 Why can't we just get the best of both worlds?
 The good encapsulation of the Spooler Pattern and the nice caching properties of a Resource Based URL?

 We have to admit, that we haven't seen that in a real live project.
-But let us dare a little thought experiment here anyway - as a starting point for your own solution.
+But let us dare a little thought-experiment here anyway - as a starting point for your own solution.

-For the Inverted Spooler has to be based on the images resource, to have all the nice cache invalidation properties.
+We will call this pattern the _Inverted Spooler_..
+The Inverted Spooler has to be based on the images resource, to have all the nice cache invalidation properties.

 But it must not expose any parameters.
 All properties should be encapsulated in the component.
 But we can expose the components path – as an opaque reference to the properties.